dam90/astrometry/index/README.md

 * http://broiler.astrometry.net/~dstn/4100/

 To avoid the "clicky clicky" use something like  [download_index_files.sh](./download_index_files.sh) to download them.  [download_index_files.sh](./download_index_files.sh) is included in the docker image  and is included the system path so it can be run inside the container.
+When I download the 4100 and 4200 index files it ends up taking up about 31 Gb of disk.

 ## Mount the index files from a directory on your computer